syncthing/syncthing/users/config.rst

     The path to the directory where the folder is stored on this device; not sent to other devices. (mandatory)

-ro
+type
-    True if the folder is read only (Master mode; will not be modified by Syncthing) on this device.
+    - ``readonly`` if the folder is in *master* mode, it will not be modified by syncthing on this device.

+    - ``readwrite`` if the folder is in default mode.
+Sending local and accepting remote changes.

 rescanIntervalS
     The rescan interval, in seconds.
 Can be set to zero to disable when external